 The most annoying thing about the house we just bought was the musty basement.
 I’m sure it’s a common problem in 65-year-old houses with basements that are anything less than bone dry, but that doesn’t make it any more pleasant.

 Our painter had a suggestion.
 Fill a big bowl with ammonia and put it somewhere that nobody can knock it over accidentally.
 He said it would absorb that musty smell very effectively.

 So I went to the nearest store and bought a $1.25 bottle of ammonia, filled up three small bowls with it because that was what I had, and set them in the basement.
 The ammonia was a bit overpowering at first, but admittedly even that was an improvement.
 Then I came back three days later, and he was absolutely right.
-The musty smell was gone.
+The musty smell disappeared.

 So if you need to freshen up a basement, listen to Kevin the Painter.
-Get a bottle of ammonia at the nearest grocery or discount or dollar store, pour yourself a bowl or two, and find a shelf to set it on.
+Get a bottle of ammonia at the nearest grocery or discount or dollar store.
+Pour yourself a bowl or two, and find a shelf to set it on.
 You won’t be disappointed.